 Port Moresby, Lae and Rabaul are pretty scary places at the best of times, but with the current political unrest it may be worth considering delaying your travel.
 Have you reviewed your government website on travel precautions?

-If you are travelling for work, have you had a security debrief by a reputable organisation? almost 7 years agoAnswered by Lisa via WorldNomads.com
+If you are travelling for work, have you had a security debrief by a reputable organisation? over 7 years agoAnswered by Lisa via WorldNomads.com